Introduction

 )

-# we now pivot to wide format, dropping the reference_date column, and
+We now pivot to wide format, dropping the reference_date

 reporting_triangle <- reporting_triangle_df |>